 After Herrera mapped the extent of forestry activities based on data extracted from the USFS FACTS database for Mt.
 Hood National Forest, the next step completed was to calculate potential aggregate risk from each category of forestry activities to downstream water quality.
-Potential aggregate risk for each activity polygon category was based on: 1) highly erodible soils; 2) landslide presence; 3) ratio of the effected activity area to the total watershed area; and 4) proximity to the Mt.
-Hood National Forest riparian management area.
+Potential aggregate risk for each activity polygon category was based on 1) highly erodible soils; 2) landslide presence; 3) ratio of the effected activity area to the total watershed area; and 4) proximity to the stream channel centerline.
 This analysis was completed using the following methodology.

-First, each category of forestry activites was extracted seperately from the USFS FACTS database.
+First, each category of forestry activities was extracted separately from the ODF FERNSs database.
 Then each risk variable was analyzed by forestry activity polygon: soil erosion and landslide data were intersected with each polygon to calculate total coverage; the area of each forestry activity polygon was divided by the total watershed to calculate the ratio of affected polygon area; and proximity to forest riparian stream buffers was calculated.

 Next, the attributes for each individual resulting dataset were assigned a ranking scheme on a scale of 1 to 5, with a value of 1 indicating a low risk to source water quality from a category of forestry activities and a value of 5 indicating a high risk.
 The ranking scheme for each dataset was determined using two primary methods.
 The first method ranked each dataset based on presence or absence.
 For example, highly erodible soils that overlap with mapped forestry activity areas were assigned a value of 5; areas that did not overlap were assigned a value of 0.
-The second method involved assigning scientifically meaningful rankings to dataset attributes on a literature review of best available science.
-For example, riparian stream buffers obtained from

-Mt.
-Hood National Forest provide established stream setback widths that should not be encroached on by forestry activities based on regulation guidelines (http://www.fs.fed.us/r6/data-library/gis/mthood/metadata/nwfp_ripres_metadata.htm); forestry activity polygons mapped within this area given a high-risk ranking of 5.
-Table 5 shows the detailed ranking scheme applied to each dataset in the risk analyses; the same ranking scheme was applied to all seven forestry activity risk analyses completed within Mt.
-Hood National Forest.
+Table 3 shows the detailed ranking scheme applied to each dataset in the risk analyses; the same ranking scheme was applied to all seven forestry activity risk analyses completed on state and private land.
 No weighting was applied to the datasets used in this risk analysis.